-Co-Amoxiclay TEVA is for intravenous use.
+Co-amoxiclav is for intravenous use.

-Co-Amoxiclav TEVA may be administered either by slow intravenous injection over a period of 3 to 4 min directly into a vein or via a drip tube or by infusion over 30 to 40 min.
+Co-amoxiclav may be administered either by slow intravenous injection over a period of 3 to 4 min directly into a vein or via a drip tube or by infusion over 30 to 40 min.